Saar (river): Navigation

 In 2001, the lowermost 87.2 km section from the confluence of Saar and Moselle at Konz up to the city of Saarbrücken was upgraded for navigation with Class Vb ships.
-Since then, goods can be transported in northbound direction, for instance, to the sea port of Rotterdam.
+Since then, goods can be transported in the northbound direction, for instance, to the sea port of Rotterdam.
 In its middle section, the Saar had been made navigable in 1866 and was used for the transport of coal (upstream) and of iron ore (downstream) in southbound direction.
 The 17.5 km section between Saarbrücken and Sarreguemines is navigable for smaller Class I ships.
 At Sarreguemines the 64 km Canal de la Sarre (also navigable for Class I ships) connects the Saar since 1866 with the Marne–Rhine Canal at Gondrexange.